teenjuna/prae/README.md

-This crate provides a way to define type wrappers that behave as close as possible to the underlying type, but guarantee to uphold arbitrary invariants at all times.
+This crate provides a convenient macro to define type wrappers that behave as close as possible to the underlying type, but guarantee to uphold arbitrary invariants at all times.

 # Usage